Denver After Dark: best fireworks shows

 July 1 (game time 6:10 p.m.) and July 2 (game time 7:10 p.m.)

 Hands down, this is one of the best fireworks-related experiences in the state.
 On each evening, following a game against the Arizona Diamondbacks, fans in the Rockpile and the left-field bleachers will be invited down onto the field.
 And from that vantage point, the incredible view of the setting sun is worth the price of admission alone.
-Once the action starts — beautifully framing the neon Rockies sign — you’ll be mesmerised.
+Once the action starts — beautifully framing the neon Rockies sign — you’ll be mesmerized.

 Glendale Fireworks Celebration